susheel/synapse-mcp/DEVELOPMENT.md

 ## Local Development Setup

-To set up the server for local development, espcially to contribute to the project, follow these steps to install in editable mode.
+To set up the server for local development, especially to contribute to the project, follow these steps to install in editable mode.

 ```bash
 # 1. Clone the repository